Thomas Hughes: Later life

-In 1878–9 Hughes began writing The Manual for Co-operators (1881), with Vansittart Neale, for the Co-operative Congress.
+In 1878–79, Hughes began writing The Manual for Co-operators (1881), with Vansittart Neale, for the Co-operative Congress.
 As a side-product he developed an interest in the model village.
 In 1880, he acquired the ownership of Franklin W. Smith's Plateau City and founded a settlement in America—Rugby, Tennessee—which was designed as an experiment in utopian living for the younger sons of the English gentry.
-It followed closely on the failed colony Buckthorn (existing about 1872 to 1879), established by another Englishman, Charles Lempriere, in western Virginia; this settlement had supposedly been suggested by Hughes.
+It followed closely on the failed colony of Buckthorn (existing about 1872 to 1879), established by another Englishman, Charles Lempriere, in western Virginia; this settlement is reported to have been suggested by Hughes.
 Rugby was also unsuccessful on its own terms, but it still exists and is listed on the US National Register of Historic Places.

 Hughes was also a prominent figure in the anti-opium movement, and a member of the Society for the Suppression of the Opium Trade.

 At the end of the 1880s Hughes clashed with John Thomas Whitehead Mitchell of the Co-operative Wholesale Society, over the vertical integration Mitchell favoured for the Society.
 Hughes died in 1896 aged 73, at Brighton, of heart failure, and was buried there.

 Works

 While living at Wimbledon, Hughes wrote his famous story Tom Brown's School Days, which was published in April 1857.
 He is associated with the novelists of the "muscular school", a loose classification but centred on the fiction of the Crimean War period.
-Although Hughes had never been a member of the sixth form at Rugby, his impressions of the headmaster Thomas Arnold were reverent.
+Although Hughes had never been a member of the sixth form at Rugby, his brother George Hughes was educated there and was the model for his Tom Brown character.
+Both of them had great respect for the school's headmaster, Thomas Arnold.

-Hughes also wrote The Scouring of the White Horse (1859), Tom Brown at Oxford (1861), Religio Laici (1868), Life of Alfred the Great (1869) and the Memoir of a Brother.
-His brother, George Hughes, was the model for the Tom Brown character.
+Hughes also wrote The Scouring of the White Horse (1859), a novel which centres on the village festival of 1857 which saw to the periodic cleaning of the Uffington White Horse.
+The book deals with Victorian rural life, traditional sports, and local folklore.
+Other works include Tom Brown at Oxford (1861), Religio Laici (1868), Life of Alfred the Great (1869) and Memoir of a Brother.

 Family

 In 1847, Hughes married Frances Ford, daughter of Rev. James Ford, and niece of Richard Ford, and they settled in 1853 at Wimbledon.
 Their house there was built by the North London Working Builders' Association, a Christian Socialist co-operative; and was shared with J. M. F. Ludlow and his family; Ludlow already shared barristers' chambers with Hughes, and the arrangement lasted four years.
 There were five sons (Maurice, James, George, John, and Arthur) and four daughters (Lilian, Evie, Caroline and Mary) of the marriage.

-Lilian Hughes perished in the sinking of the RMS Titanic in 1912.
-The youngest child Mary Hughes was a well known Poor Law guardian and volunteer visitor to the local Poor Law infirmary and children's home.
+Lilian Hughes perished in the sinking of the RMS Titanic in 1912, along with her husband, Rev. Ernest Carter.
+The youngest child Mary Hughes was a well-known Poor Law guardian and volunteer visitor to the local Poor Law infirmary and children's home.